surma/surma.dev/content/things/ditherpunk.md

   <figcaption>Random noise [-0.5; 0.5] has been added to each pixel before quantization.</figcaption>
 </figure>

 I found this quite surprising!
 It is by no means _good_ — video games from the 80s have shown us that we can do better — but this is a very low effort and quick way to get more detail into a monochrome image.
-If we wanted to exclusively look at “dithering” in its original sense, we’d be done.
+And if I was to take “dithering” literally, I’d end my article here.
+But there’s more…

 ### Threshold maps